vegetableclean/CARLA_ACL/README.md

  # CARLA Simulator Setup on Ubuntu

-This repository is for building the testbed and attack examples in the CARLA This README provides step-by-step instructions to set up a working CARLA environment on **Ubuntu**.
+This repository is for building the testbed and attack examples in the CARLA.
+This README provides step-by-step instructions to set up a working CARLA environment on **Ubuntu**.
 It covers installing dependencies, creating a Python virtual environment, launching the CARLA simulator, and running example Python scripts.
 Reference Youtube: https://www.youtube.com/watch?v=tV6iO8JikTw